PrincetonUniversity/hpc_beginning_workshop/07_installing_software/README.md

 ## Where to install software

 Python and R packages will be installed by default in your home directory.
-In general, we recommend that your create a directory such as `/home/<YourNetID>/software` to build and store software other than Python and R. Your home directory is backed-up.
+In general, we recommend that you create a directory such as `/home/<YourNetID>/software` to build and store software other than Python and R. Your home directory is backed-up.
 Be sure to run the `checkquota` command regularly to make sure you have enough space.

 Note that using commands like `sudo yum install` or `sudo apt-get intall` will not work.